htl-anichstrasse/sokka/README.md

 git clone https://github.com/htl-anichstrasse/sokka.git
 ```

-You can now make changes to the Docker container names or instance settings.
+You can now make changes to the Docker container names, VIRTUAL_HOST & LETSENCRYPT_HOST settings.
+If you wish, you can also modify module configurations to include your logo for example.
 Once you're ready, simply run the start script with the build flag.
 ```
 ./start.sh build
 ```